edozo/fe-linting/README.md

 # fe-linting
-Basic linting rules for edozo FE
+Basic linting rules for edozo apps as well as some suggested settings and extensions for VSCode.